briandk/granovaGG/README.markdown

 There are three ways to get granovaGG.
 Which way you choose depends on how adventurous you are and how much stability you want. *Choose your path wisely:*

 ### I've got icewater in my veins I want bleeding-edge code
 First, make sure you've got Hadley Wickham's excellent [devtools][devtools] package installed.
-If you haven't, you can do it in R:
+If you haven't got it, you can get it in R:

 ```r
 install.packages(pkgs="devtools", dependencies=TRUE)